malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     Lump-Annealer_Encoding-From-Gate-Circuit/logical.
 It will be modified soon.***

-    Truth table could be used to represent position of qubit on Bloch sphere instead of representing a bits logical value.
-This would result in massive truth tables and as such, the best approach would be to determine annealer encodings of single gates and from those, find a way to
-    create a lump annealer encoding as a composite of these.
+    Truth table could be used to represent position of qubit on Bloch sphere instead of representing a bits logical value which would allow implementation of Hadamard and phase gates.
+This would result in massive truth tables and as such, the best approach would be to determine annealer encodings of single gates and from those, find a way to create a lump annealer encoding as a composite of these.

    	                   theta bits <---,-,     ,-,---> phi bits
    	                                   \ \   / /